Benefits Of Crafts And What It Does To Your Brain

 In fact, for many people, the effects of knitting were relaxing and sparked their creativity.

 What crafts do for your brain

 As you can already see, crafts are absolutely incredible for your brain.
 They:

 - Motivate cognitive development.

 - Are relaxing and calming.

-- Trigger flow.
-Or in other words, they improve your ability to focus your attention and thoughts on the task in front of you.
+- Improve your ability to focus your attention and thoughts on the task in front of you.

 - Promote consistency and perseverance.

 - Develop coordination between your senses: hand-eye, spatial perception, motor skills.